Arka2009/ecopmcpoc/README.md

-# PMC5G (Probabilistic Mixed Criticality Systems for 5G)
+# ECOPMCPOC (Probabilistic Mixed Criticality Systems developed at ecolab NUS)
 -----------------------------------------------
-1. Probabilistic Mixed Criticality (MC) for Timed Systems especially for cellular applications
+1. Probabilistic Mixed Criticality (MC) for Timed Systems especially for cellular application
+2. This repo describes the initial proof of concept in Python only.